ibm-cloud-docs/assistant/accessibility.md

 IBM strives to provide products with usable access for everyone, regardless of age or ability.
 {: shortdesc}

-{{site.data.keyword.conversationfull}}uses standard Windows navigation keys.
+{{site.data.keyword.conversationfull}} uses standard Windows navigation keys.

 ## Accessibility features in the product documentation
 {: #accessibility-in-doc}